racoon63/bandwidth-monitor/README.md

 * create a `config.ini` and map it into the docker container or
 * just create a volume and run a new docker instance.

-To build the `Dockerfile` by yourself run:
+To build the `Dockerfile` by yourself just run:

 ```bash
 docker build -t <YOUR-TAG> .